Is The D.C. Bike Share Program Causing More Crashes In The City?

 - Riders have easy access to a bike virtually whenever they would like.
 Riders can rent bikes hourly, for a day at a time, or even purchase a monthly membership for more frequent bike riding.
 It’s all up to a rider’s personal preference.

-If you have been injured in a bike accident, our experienced Washington, D.C. bike attorneys are here to answer your legal questions, and help you understand and assert your legal rights.
-Call Lewis & Tompkins today at 202-296-0666 to arrange a free, no-hassle meeting with a skilled attorney to discuss your bike accident case.
+If you have been injured in a bike accident, our experienced Washington, D.C., bike attorneys are here to answer your legal questions and help you understand and assert your legal rights.
+Contact Lewis & Tompkins today at 202-296-0666 to arrange a free, no-hassle meeting with a skilled attorney to discuss your bike accident case.